AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/overlays.md

 Overlay is a term that can be used in many contexts.
 In this context (extending AEM as a Cloud Service) an overlay means taking the predefined functionality and imposing your own definitions over that (to customize the standard functionality).

-In a standard instance the predefined functionality is held under `/libs` and it is recommended practice to define your overlay (customizations) under the `/apps` branch.
-AEM uses a search path to find a resource, searching first the `/apps` branch and then the `/libs` branch (the [search path can be configured](#configuring-the-search-paths)).
-This mechanism means that your overlay (and the customizations defined there) will have priority.
+In a standard instance the predefined functionality is held under `/libs` and it is recommended practice to define your overlay (customizations) under the `/apps` branch (using a [search path](#search-paths) to resolve the resources).

 * The touch-enabled UI uses [Granite](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/granite-ui/api/index.html)-related overlays: